Annual Youth Awards

 Maybe they've overcome personal challenges or obstacles... or maybe they've made a significant achievement in academics, sports, or music... or maybe they're doing volunteer work to help make the District a better place to live, work, or play.

-Whatever the accomplishment, let us help you celebrate it with a Youth Award, presented at a special celebration at District Hall on May 1, 2018.
+Whatever the accomplishment, let us help you celebrate it with a Youth Award.

 What is the Youth Awards program, anyway?

-The Youth Awards Program recognizes young people in the District (10 to 24) for their significant achievements and contributions to the community.
+The Youth Awards Program recognizes young people in the District (ages 10 to 24) for their significant achievements and contributions to the community.

 Each year, we give awards in four categories: